 ~ Bill English, San Francisco Playhouse

-Our Education and Outreach program might be the most important thing that our company can do for young underrepresented actors and ultimately, Tulsa at large.
+Our Education program might be the most important thing that our company can do for young underrepresented actors and ultimately, Tulsa at large.
 The research suggests that by providing theatrical training to young people, reading literacy increases, confidence builds, public speaking skills are developed, communication skills are honed, dreams are fostered, and empathy and compassion is nurtured.
 It is unfortunate that these programs are being pulled from schools, or have never existed, and the communities that need them most don’t have wealthy alumni to help to fund them.
 World Stage sees this gap and is committed to filling the void through free theatre training through drama clubs, field trips, acting classes, and more.